tmshort/sno/README.md

 ```
 ssh -o StrictHostKeyChecking=no core@sno
 ```
+(If you are creating and deleting many VMs, the host keys change, but the IP/DNS won't, the `StrictHostKeyChecking` option avoids this.)

 The `journalctl` command will give a lot more information about installation status.
 ```
 journalctl -b -f -u release-image.service -u bootkube.service